gvwilson/sensibleadventures/misc/bear-02.md

 terrain, and he fell.
 I'm sorry it happened.
 I'm sorry for every single person or Gifted beast that died that day."

-"Sorry enough to come back to Marandine for trial?"
+"Sorry enough to come back to Stale for trial?"
 Noxy burst out.

 Prince Shudarga shook his head.
 "I very much doubt I would receive a fair hearing if I did so."

 "A fair---you don't deserve any kind of hearing!
 Let *go* of me!"
-Noxy shook off the hand Prince Lormay had put on her arm.
+Noxy shook off the hand Prince Thokmay had put on her arm.

 "Noxy!" the prince said sharply.
-He held up the cream-colored sheet of paper that Consul Yisu had handed to the steward, who had in turn passed it to Prince Lormay.
+He held up the cream-colored sheet of paper that Consul Yisu had handed to the steward, who had in turn passed it to Prince Thokmay.
 "Noxy, I'm sorry, but he's telling the truth.
 He really is the new consul."

 Noxy stared at him incredulously.
-"But---he killed Sergeant Norbu!"
+"But---he killed Sergeant Dorbu!"

 The prince nodded, his face years older than it had been just minutes ago.
 "I know he did.
 But as long as he's officially a guest of the